 9. Saint Paul Visiting Saint Peter in Prison by Filippino Lippi; not a story from the Bible, but from the so-called Golden Legend (ca. 1260).
 Peter is imprisoned by Theophilus, prefect of Antioch, and is visited by Paul.

 10. The Raising of the Son of Theophilus and Saint Peter Enthroned, begun by Masaccio, completed by Filippino Lippi; Paul convinces Theophilus that Peter can raise people from the dead.
 Quod erat demonstrandum.
 The prefect in the fresco has been identified as Gian Galeazzo Visconti, Duke of Milan (1351-1402).
 Visconti was a mortal enemy of Florence and is obviously the bad guy in the scene.
-On the extreme right are Masolino (Little Tom indeed), Masaccio (looking at the viewer), Leon Battista Alberti and Filippo Brunelleschi (with the black hood), the man who built the famous dome of the Duomo.
+On the far right are Masolino (Little Tom indeed), Masaccio (looking at the viewer), Leon Battista Alberti and Filippo Brunelleschi (with the black hood), the man who built the famous dome of the Duomo.
 See above for a close-up of the four men.

 Make sure you do not miss the fresco of the Last Supper by Alessandro Allori (1535-1607).
 It can be found in the old refectory, where visitors can also watch a documentary about the Brancacci Chapel.
 Allori’s fresco was painted in 1582.
 The fresco is quite colourful, and only the bottom part is a bit damaged.